Ever dreamed of breaking away against all the chaos and seek refuge in an island solitude?

 Bliss comes my way, as the odds are in my favour, no delayed flights, and I found the Mister waiting for me.
 Happiness.

-Now, for a truly pinoy way of welcoming me for breakfast, we ordered some Jollibee Burgersteak meal at NAIA 3.
-Sweet!
+Now, for a truly pinoy way of welcoming me for breakfast, we ordered some Jollibee meal at NAIA 3.
+Aha!
 My happy tummy would be happier for bigger meals though.
 Is it just me, or the meal is getting smaller yet more expensive by time?

 At half past 7, we were already waiting to board.
 Crossing fingers for a safe and smooth ride.